meveo-org/mv-graph/README.md

 To run a local development server that serves the basic demo located in `demo/index.html`

+## Storage
+Node position is stored in localStorage browser

 ## Events
 ### Left click
 #### Svg
 Do nothing / unselect selection
 #### Node
-Retreive the node clicked
+Toggle node clicked
 #### Link
-Retreive the link clicked
+Do nothing

 ---
 ### Drag